wechuli/c-sharp-playground/asynchronousC#/notes.md

 The most important thing to understand in asynchronous programming is how the control flow moves from method to method.

 ![](assets/process.PNG)

+1. An event handler calls and awaits the `AccessTheWebAsync` async method.
+2. `AccessTheWebAsync` creates an HttpClient instance and calls the `GetStringsAsync` asynchronous method to download the contents of a website as a string
+3. Something happens in `GetStringAsync` that suspends its progress.
+Perhaps it must wait for a website to download or some other blocking activity.
+To avoid blocking resources, `GetStringAsync` yields control to its called, `AccessTheWebAsync`. `GetStringAsync` returns a `Task<TResult>` where `TResult` is a string, the `AccessTheWebAsync` assigns the task to the `getStringTask` variable.
+The task represents the ongoing process for the call to `GetStringAsync`, with a commitment to produce an actual string value when the work is complete.
+4. Because `getStringTask` hasn't been awaited yet, `AccessTheWebAsync` can continue with other work that doesn't depend on the final result from `GetStringAsync`.
+That work is represented by a call to the synchronous method `DoIndependentWork`.
+5. `DoIndpendentWork` is a synchronous method that does its work and returns to its caller.
+6. `AccessTheWebAsync` has run out of work that it can do without a result from `getStringTask`. `AccessTheWebAsync` next wants to calculate and return the length of the downloaded string but the method can't calculate the value until the method has the string.
+Therefore `AccessTheWebAsync` uses an await operator to suspend its progress and to yield control to the method that called `AccessTheWebAsync`. `AccessTheWebAsync` returns a `Task<int>` to the caller.
+The task represents a promise to produce an integer result that's the length of the downloaded string.

+   Note:
+   If `GetStringAsync` (and therefore getStringTask) is complete before `AccessTheWebAsync` awaits it, control remains in `AccessTheWebAsync`.
+The expense of suspending and then returning to `AccessTheWebAsync` would be wasted if the called asynchronous process (getStringTask) has already completed and `AccessTheWebSync` doesn't have to wait for the final result.

+Inside the caller (the event handler in this example), the processing pattern continues.
+The caller might do other work that doesn't depend on the result from `AccessTheWebAsync` before awaiting the result, or the caller might `await` immediately.
+The event handler is waiting for `AccessTheWebAsync` and the `AccessTheWebAsync` is waiting for `GetStringAsync`.

+7. `GetStringAsync` completed and produces a string result.
+The string result isn't returned by the call to `GetStringAsync` in the way that you might expect.
+(Remember that the method already returned a task in step 3.)
+Instead, the string result is stored in the task that represents the completion of the method, getStringTask.
+The await operator retrieves the result from getStringTask.
+The assignment statement assigns the retrieved result to `urlContents`.
+8. When AccessTheWebAsync has the string result, the method can calculate the length of the string.
+Then the work of AccessTheWebAsync is also complete, and the waiting event handler can resume.
+In the full example at the end of the topic, you can confirm that the event handler retrieves and prints the value of the length result.

+Note 1: Take a minute to consider the difference between synchronous and asynchronous behavior.
+A synchronous method returns when its work is complete (step 5), but an async method returns a task value when its work is suspended (steps 3 and 6).
+When the async method eventually completes its work, the task is marked as completed and the result, if any, is stored in the task.

+Note 2: The async/await keywords are often referred to as “syntatic sugar”, meaning that it's an easier way to write async code that uses callback methods.
+That's true in the sense that results are the same, but there are some low-level differences, such as memory allocations or how the contexts mentioned above are treated.

+Note 3: As a rule of thumb, any legacy async code with callbacks can be consumed or replaced with async/await.